Lotte's Raito Ikeda says his "core" has "solidified." In his fifth season, he "wants to increase the number of games and at-bats."

 During his off-season training, he said, "When I'm trying to hit line drive, I've been trying to be conscious of the angle of the bat."
 When asked if this is in addition to what he has been working on up until now, he replied, "Yes, I'm using the same things I've been working on up until now as a base."

-In addition to "line drive-like hitting" during Ikeda's interview, last season he also spoke a lot about his "core."
-Regarding his core, he emphasized, "I think it's solidified," and revealed, "After playing for a year last year, I was able to see the good and bad parts, so I think what I'm doing isn't wrong.
-It gave me confidence.
-I've made a lot of changes up until now, like with my batting, but I'm sticking to the core of what I've been doing with Saburo."
+In interviews with Ikeda, he often spoke about "hitting the ball in the sweet spot" last season, in addition to mentioning "line drive drives."
+Regarding the sweet spot, he said with conviction, "I think it's starting to solidify," and revealed, "After doing it for a whole year last year, I was able to see the good and bad parts, so I think what I'm doing is not wrong.
+I've gained confidence.
+I've been changing various things in my batting until now, but I'm sticking to what I've been doing with Saburo-san all along as the core of my game."

 Regarding defense, he mainly plays second baseman, third first baseman, and first base in infield, and also plays in outfield in external games.
 During the Miyakonojo spring training camp, he said about defense, "When I'm called in, I'm conscious of getting an out."

-With the training matches and exhibition games in mind, he said, "I want to make a good impact when I play.
-I want to do my best to get results," and hit Home Run in a training match against Hanwha of South Korea on February 22nd, and had one hit and two RBI in a friendly match against the Czech Republic on the 26th.
-He is currently on a three-game hit in which he has appeared starting line-up.
+Ahead of the practice games and exhibition games, he expressed his enthusiasm, saying, "I want to make a good impact when I get the chance to play.
+I want to do my best to get results."
+He hit Home Run in the practice game against Hanwha of South Korea on February 22nd, and had one hit and two RBI in the friendly game against the Czech Republic on the 26th.
+He is currently on a three-game hit in games in starting line-up has started.

 "Assuming I'll be in the first team for the whole year, I want to produce results when I play and increase the number of games and at-bats I get."
 In order to play in the first team for the whole year, it's important for him to continue producing results with the bat.